 What else do I need?

-- Google Vault is connected to your G Suite account and so please perform the same steps as described for G Suite.
+- Google Vault is connected to your Google Workspace account and so please perform the same steps as described for Google Workspace.

 - To enable Google Vault for your domain, please see this article.